What Does a Food Allergy Rash Look Like? Pictures and Treatments | MyFoodAllergyTeam

 Although food allergies often cause itchy skin, they aren’t the only reason people get rashes.
 You or your child may get rashes from poison ivy, medication side effects, weather changes, eczema, or another type of reaction.

-Contact dermatitis can cause a dry, scaly rash that’s itchy, often in response to harsh cleaning products or industrial chemicals.
-In allergic contact dermatitis, exposure to poison ivy, latex, nickel, or other substances leads to itchy skin, sometimes accompanied by blisters, bumps, and swelling.
+Contact dermatitis can cause a swollen, scaly, itchy rash, often in response to harsh cleaning products or industrial chemicals.
+In allergic contact dermatitis, exposure to poison ivy, latex, nickel, or other substances leads to itchy skin, which sometimes comes with blisters, bumps, and swelling.

 Rashes can occur unrelated to food allergies.
 If you have an allergy to nickel or latex, for example, you might develop allergic contact dermatitis if your skin comes in contact with that allergen.
 (CC BY-NC-ND 3.0 NZ/DermNet)

 Several medications also list skin rashes as a possible side effect.
-Antibiotics, diuretics (water pills), or another drug may produce discolored skin spots that spread and merge together.
-Drug rashes may appear pink or purple depending on your skin tone.
+Antibiotics, diuretics (water pills), or other drugs may also produce discolored skin spots or bumps.
+Drug rashes may appear pink or purple, depending on your skin tone.

 When To Call the Doctor